Iphis: Mythology

-According to the Roman poet Ovid's Metamorphoses, there was a humbly born, but well-respected, man named Ligdus who lived in Phaestus with his pregnant wife, Telethusa.
-Ligdus said he wished for two things: that his wife delivers the baby with as little pain as possible, and that the child would be a boy.
-As the couple was poor, they could not afford a dowry if their unborn child was born a girl.
-Ligdus was forced to come to the conclusion that they must kill the child if it was female.
-The couple cried, but Ligdus' mind was made up.
-Telethusa despaired, but was visited in the middle of the night by the Egyptian goddess Isis, along with a train of other gods: Anubis, Bastet, Apis, Harpocrates, Osiris, and the Egyptian serpent.
-Isis advised her to disobey her husband's orders and to keep the child, regardless of if it was a girl and guaranteed any needed future assistance to the woman.
-When Telethusa gave birth to a girl, she concealed her daughter's sex from her husband and raised her daughter as a boy.
-Lidgus named him Iphis, after his father; Telethusa was happy with the name, as it was gender neutral.
+According to Ovid's Metamorphoses, in the city of Phaistos, there lived an honorable man named Ligdus and his pregnant wife, Telethusa.
+As Telethusa's due date drew near, Ligdus informed her of his desire for a son, since the couple could not afford a dowry for a daughter.
+He also warned her, that if the child was female, she would have to be put to death.
+Telethusa tried in vain to change her husband's mind, but Ligdus, despite his own despair, held firm.

+However, Telethusa was soon visited in the middle of the night by the Egyptian goddess Isis, along with a train of other gods: Anubis, Bastet, Apis, Harpocrates, Osiris, and the Egyptian serpent.
+Isis advised her despondent follower to disobey her husband's orders and keep the child, regardless of its sex.
+Isis also promised to aid Telethusa and her child in any future troubles.
+When Telethusa gave birth to a girl, she concealed the infant's sex from her husband and conspired with her nursemaid to raise her child as a son.
+The child was named Iphis, a name Telethusa secretly rejoiced in, as it was gender neutral.